Vincenzo Florio Sr.

 Vincenzo Florio Sr. (Bagnara Calabra, 4 April 1799 – Palermo, 11 September 1868) was an Italian entrepreneur and politician, member of the rich Florio economic dynasty, one of the wealthiest Sicilian families during the late 19th century.

 Early life

 Vincenzo Florio was born in Bagnara Calabra on 4 April 1799 of Paolo Florio and Giuseppa Safflotti.
-Soon after his birth, the family moved to Palermo (Sicily), where his father opened a drug store.
+Soon after his birth, the family moved to Palermo (Sicily), where his father opened a spice and drug store in Piazza San Giacomo La Marina.
 He received an excellent education, under the guidance of his uncle Ignazio, he learned art and the practice of business.